 Gender Affirming Care

 Of the identities represented by the pride flag, gender evolution, in particular, has required the most thought and readjustment.
-Treatment centers are called to consider in very concrete ways how they need to adapt to meet the needs of this population, especially in terms of housing, medical care, and the programming unique to a gender-specific facility.
+Mental Health Treatment Centers are called to consider in very concrete ways how they need to adapt to meet the needs of this population, especially in terms of housing, medical care, and the programming unique to a gender-specific facility.

 At THIRA Health, our solution is to do what we believe works with all of our patients: treat them as individuals.
 Working uniquely with individuals often proves to be incredibly empowering for those in this community who don’t fit naturally into very many service programs.